Susie Porter: Film

 In 1996, Porter made her film debut in Idiot Box.
 In 1997, she starred as Angie in the Australian comedy Welcome to Woop Woop.
 In 1999, she had a major role in Two Hands.
 In 2000, she starred in the film Bootmen and in the crime drama film The Monkey's Mask, which she plays a lesbian private detective who falls in love with a suspect, for which she won the award for 'Best Actress' at the Dallas OUT TAKES festival in 2001.
 In 2001, she appeared in the Australian movie Mullet and had a small role in Star Wars: Episode II – Attack of the Clones.

 In 2005, Porter had a supporting role in the Australian film Little Fish.
 In 2006, she had a role in the film The Caterpillar Wish which won her Best Supporting Actress in the AFI Awards.

 In 2015, Porter starred in Is This the Real World.

 Porter appeared in 2022 film Gold which was filmed in South Australia.

 In 2023, Porter appeared in the short film Waves at Bondi's Flickerfest.

 In 2024, Porter was announced as part of the cast for the film Dirty Boy.
 On 6 August, Porter was announced as part of the cast for the film Overture.
 In 2025 Overture would be retitled to The Travelers.
+In December 2025, Porter was nominated for two AACTA awards for her role in The Travelers and Apple Cider Vinegar.